Detailed guide on how to make a changing background color with CSS animation

 animation-iteration-count

 It signifies how many cycles the animation would take.
 It will determine how many times our animation would run.
 If we give it a value of 3, the animation would run three times and stop.
-However, in this case, we want our animation to run continuously without stopping, so we will assign the value infinite to it.
+However, in this case, we want our animation to run continuously without stopping, so we will assign the value infinite

 animation-direction

-It determines what direction our animation would take. normal is the default animation direction and it goes from the first color to the last color and back to the first color to begin another cycle.
-In this animation, we will use the value alternate.
-This lets our animation run from the first color to the last color and from the last color back to the first color.
+is the default animation direction and it goes from the first color to the last color and back to the first color to begin another cycle.
+In this animation, we will use the value alternate

-There are other values for animation-direction like reverse which would make the animation start from the last color and move towards the first color.
+which would make the animation start from the last color and move towards the first color.

 Now that the various parameters have been defined, the code for making this color changing background looks like this: